 Emily Perkins is a writer of contemporary fiction, and the success of her first collection of stories, Not Her Real Name and Other Stories, established her early on as an important writer of her generation.
 Perkins has written novels, as well as short fiction, and her writing has won and been shortlisted for a number of significant awards and prizes.
 She was the 2006 Buddle Findlay Sargeson Fellow, and she used the fellowship to work on her book, Novel About My Wife, published in 2008.
 She is an Arts Foundation of New Zealand Laureate Award winner (2011) and her acclaimed novel The Forrests was released in 2012.

-Emily Perkins' novel Not Her Real Name won the Best First Book Award for Fiction at the 1996 Montana New Zealand Book Awards.
+Emily Perkins' first book, Not Her Real Name and Other Stories (VUP and Picador, 1996) won the Geoffrey Faber Memorial Prize (UK) and Best First Book of Fiction in the Montana New Zealand Book Awards.

 In 1999, Victoria University Press published The Picnic Virgin, a selection of writing from the most exciting contemporary writers, chosen by Emily Perkins.
 It offers some surprising perspectives on the New Zealand experience, seen from both home and elsewhere.